drozel/daily-timer-mac/README.md

 2. Select users for today’s session.
 3. Set timeout (default: 90 seconds).
 4. Press **START** to begin.
-5. Each person is selected randomly (admins appear at the end).
+5. Each person is selected randomly (finalizers appear at the end).
 6. A countdown shows the remaining time; turns end manually by pressing **Next**.

 ---